5 Bad Eating Habits and How to Break Them

 You might think that skipping breakfast-a whole meal!-would help you cut calories, but the research says that eating breakfast can better help you lose weight.
 Breakfast eaters tend to weigh less and are more successful at losing weight-and keeping it off-than those who skip the meal.
-What's more, people who typically eat breakfast also get more fiber, calcium, vitamins A and C, riboflavin, zinc and iron—and less fat and dietary cholesterol.
-Perhaps it’s because they often eat cereal, which is fortified with vitamins and minerals, and fruit, which is naturally nutrient-rich.
+What's more, people who typically eat breakfast also get more fiber, calcium, vitamins A and C, riboflavin, zinc and iron.
 Not hungry when you first get up?
 Don't worry.
 Eating breakfast doesn't have to be the first thing you do each day.
 Just make sure that when you do eat, your meal is something that will sustain you for a few hours-it should include some fiber and protein.
 (Find out the #1 Food You Should Eat for Breakfast.)

-You're eating alone, so you reach for your smartphone and text, scan social-networking sites or play games.
+You're eating alone, so you reach for your phone and text, scroll the 'gram or play games.
 Or you read the paper, watch TV or use your computer.
 All of these distractions take your attention away from eating and make it harder for you to really experience and tune in to how satiated/full you are.
 That can lead you to eat more than you're really hungry for, either now or later.
-A recent study showed that playing solitaire (on the computer) dampened people’s memories of lunch, which, in turn, may have caused them to eat 125 calories more when they snacked later.
+Aim to be more mindful when you eat and really tune into how hungry and full you are.

 If you're noshing directly out of the package-whether you're eating chips, crackers, cookies or ice cream-it's easy to eat several servings without realizing it.
 A key step when you're trying to lose weight is literally watching what you eat-being aware of what and how much you're eating.
 That's why keeping a food journal is so effective.
 Get a handle on runaway portions by measuring out a serving…if you want more, measure that too.
 Being conscious of what you're eating will help you meet your weight goals.